 In that document, I could see exactly what social studies and history topics were being covered at each grade level from K-12, and within each unit of study, I could drill down to discover exactly what content the students were charged with learning.

-Here’s an excerpt from the modern-day equivalent of that document, now called the New York State K-8 Social Studies Framework, from the 4th grade section:
+Here’s an excerpt from the modern-day equivalent of that document, now available online as New York State K-12 Social Studies Framework, from the 4th grade section:

 What we can see very clearly here is that in fourth grade, one of the first units the teachers will cover in the fall (4.2) is on the Native Americans who inhabited the area before European contact.